intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 Trust and mutual agreement between the involved entities must determine the distribution of information, in order to give adequate control to each entity over the collaboration or information sharing.
+This can be achieved as discussed below.

 The sender needs to agree to sending the information.
 Any passing of information or request for an action needs to be explicit,